About Julie Barber

 I'm a member of STAT - the Society of Teachers of the Alexander Technique - the internationally recognised professional body for all qualified Alexander teachers and have served on its PR and Marketing Committee.
 All STAT members are fully insured and bound by its Code of Conduct.

 I'm Irish and before I became an AT teacher I managed the Field Day Theatre company.
 It was renowned for producing new Irish plays, touring them in Ireland, followed by a London run at the Royal Court or Hampstead theatres.
 It was a very busy job, both exciting and very stressful.
-Hearing me frequently bemoan my aches and pains friends suggested I take Alexander lessons.
-At first I was sceptical but after just a few lessons I could feel a very tangible improvement.
+After hearing me frequently bemoan my aches and pains, friends suggested I take Alexander lessons.
+At first I was sceptical but after just a few lessons I felt a very tangible improvement.
 My chronic back and abdominal pains eased, my resilience to pressure improved and I felt stronger in body and mind.
 The AT offered me the opportunity to work with my body and mind and be in my own driving seat.
 I was intriqued and wanted to learn more.